 While the cycle continues in the WILMAPCO region, channeling development into existing places and identified growth areas is the preferred development method of our residents.
-This is illustrated in the graphic below.
-Public Opinion about Regional Development
+This is illustrated on the following page.

+Public Opinion about Regional Development12

 Transportation Investment Areas (TIAs)